CleasbyCode/pdvzip/README.md

 ***Dimensions:***

-The following dimension size limits are specific to ***pdvzip*** and not necessarily the extact hosting site's size limits.
-These dimension size limits are for compatibility reasons, allowing it to work with all the above listed platforms.

 ***PNG-32/24 (Truecolor)***

 Image dimensions can be set between a minimum of **68 x 68** and a maximum of **900 x 900**.